samsheffield/Unreal_Engine_Workshop/docs/week11.md

 - Two levels:
     - One level is a Start screen and should include a Widget Blueprint that has text, an image, and a button which loads a game level.
     - One level is a small landscape that has a goal indicated with worldspace UI.
 Reaching this goal should return to the Start screen.
-    - A pause menu with two buttons: RESUME (exits pause mwnu) and RETURN TO TITLE (exits to Start screen).
+    - A pause menu with two buttons: RESUME (exits pause menu) and RETURN TO TITLE (exits to Start screen).

 __Important: You will need to make a Game Mode Blueprint for each level and set them in the World Settings panel.
 If you only set a Game Mode in Project settings it will appear that the UI from the Start screen is not going away.__ [What's World Settings?](https://dev.epicgames.com/documentation/en-us/unreal-engine/world-settings-in-unreal-engine)